CodepediaOrg/dev-resources/README.md

 * [Copy, cut and paste](http://vim.wikia.com/wiki/Copy,_cut_and_paste) - \[2002.13, wikia\]
 * [Moving around](http://vim.wikia.com/wiki/Moving_around) - \[2001.01, wikia\]

+### <a name="web-design"></a>Web design
+* [Material Design](https://www.google.com/design/spec/material-design/introduction.html) is a concept which explains how apps for Android and web apps should look and how the user interface should work.
+It defines rules for animation, style, layout, components, patterns and usability etc.

 ### <a name="wildfly"></a>Wildfly
 [WildFly](http://wildfly.org/), formerly known as JBoss AS, or simply JBoss, is an application server authored by JBoss, now developed by Red Hat.
 WildFly is written in Java, and implements the Java Platform, Enterprise Edition (Java EE) specification.
 * [Enable Wildfly remote access](http://bgasparotto.com/enable-wildfly-remote-access/) - \[2015.04, wildfly 8.2.0, standalone\]
 * [Install Mysql JDBC Driver on WildFly 8.2](http://giordanomaestro.blogspot.ch/2015/02/install-jdbc-driver-on-wildfly.html) - \[2015.04, wildfly 8.2.0, standalone, mysql-connector, jdbc\]
 * [WildFly 8.2.0 on Ubuntu 14.04](https://gesker.wordpress.com/2015/02/17/quick-install-wildfly-8-2-0-on-ubuntu-14-04/) - \[2015.02, wildfly 8.2.0, install, start stop as a service\]